kartiks2000/k8s-kubeadm-terraform-ansible-cluster/README.md

 Note: To change the number of workers, go to variables.tf file and change the dafault value of `worker_nodes_count` to number of workers you want

+Note: run the last commented task in k8s_master_playbook.yml if kubectl commands doent work using ansible.